squats for elderly

 Squats for elderly people are a fantastic exercise help preserve and even grow muscle mass and strength in the legs.

-This article contains a lot of evidence based information on squatting for the elderly.
+This article contains a lot of evidence based information on squats for elderly people.
 I recommend using the contents table above to find the specific information about squats you are looking for.

 Today I'm going to show you exactly how to do squats really well.
 I'll also show you lots of variations to make them easier for those of you with limited mobility or other issues such as arthritis.
 I will also explain why squats for elderly are very desirable and will likely have a significantly positive impact on quality of life.